apie-lib/composite-value-objects/README.md

 Since value objects need to be immutable this package will not add setters and also no constructor as it depends on a value object what fields are required for construction.
 It will add a with method that allows you to make a new value object with the changed value.
-Objects using this trait can only use other objects implementing ValueObjectInterface as we can not garantuee that an object in the value object is immutable.
+Objects using this trait can only use other objects implementing ValueObjectInterface as we can not guarantee that an object in the value object is immutable.

 ### Example
 Here is a simple RangedDate value object using the Date value objects from